 Four Things You Should Know About Viral Hepatitis:

-1. Hepatitis A, hepatitis B and hepatitis C are all different diseases.
+- Hepatitis A, hepatitis B and hepatitis C are all different diseases.

 Each type of hepatitis is caused by a different virus and spread in different ways.
 Hepatitis A does not cause a long-term infection, although it can make people very sick.
-Hepatitis B and hepatitis C can become chronic, life-long infections and lead to serious health problems.
+Hepatitis B and hepatitis C can become chronic, life-long infections and lead to serious health problems. - Chronic hepatitis is a leading cause of liver cancer.

 Chronic hepatitis B and C can cause serious damage to the liver, including liver damage, cirrhosis, and even liver cancer.
-In fact, more than 60 percent of liver cancer cases are related to hepatitis B or C.
+In fact, more than 60 percent of liver cancer cases are related to hepatitis B or C. - Most people with chronic hepatitis do not know they are infected.

 There are an estimated 2.4 million people living with hepatitis C and 862,000 people living with hepatitis B in the United States, but most do not know they are infected.
-Many people live with chronic hepatitis for decades without symptoms or feeling sick.
+Many people live with chronic hepatitis for decades without symptoms or feeling sick. - Getting tested could save your life.

 Lifesaving treatments for chronic hepatitis B can slow down liver damage and new treatments are available that can cure hepatitis C Still, getting tested is the only way to know if you are infected.
 Take CDC’s Hepatitis Risk Assessment to see if you should be tested for viral hepatitis.